phauer/migrate-itunes-to-rhythmbox/README.md

 # Migrate iTunes to Rhythmbox

-Script to migrate iTunes playlists, play counts and ratings to Rhythmbox.
+Script to migrate iTunes **playlists, play counts, ratings and last played date** to Rhythmbox.

 Tested with:
 - iTunes 12.5.1